jessicayung/deep-learning-map/basics-glossary.md

 		- Idea: Compute gradient at lookahead position `x + mu * v` instead of old position `x`, since momentum alone pushes particle to lookahead position.
 		- Stronger theoretical convergence guarantees for convex functions
 		- In practice consistently works slightly better than standard momentum
+- Second order methods (not common in practice)
+	- $x \leftarrow x - [Hf(x)]^{-1}\grad f(x)$.
+		- $Hf(x)$ being the Hessian matrix, a square matrix of second-order partial derivatives of the function (describes local curvature of loss fn)
+		- No learning rate hyperparameters
+		- Impractical for most DL applications because computing Hessian is costly in space and time
+		    - So people have developed quasi-Newnton methods that approximate the inverted Hessian, e.g. L-BFGS.
+	    - But naive L-BFGS must be computed over entire training set.
+Getting L-BFGS to work on mini-batches is tricky.

 ### Annealing learning rate
 - Learning rate decay